RoeyBenHarushDev/Phase-2---IAM-Team-/README.md

 <br>registration, login, forgot password and actions on users (suspend user by admin, edit details and more).
 <br>The service is using Google API to allow login in with gmail.
 <br>Users sessions and permission are managed by JWT cookie.
-The service will authenticate users with an email verification code.
+<br>The service will authenticate users with an email verification code.
-Data is stored on Mongo Atlas cloud.
+<br>Data is stored on Mongo Atlas cloud.

 ## Prequisites
 ```bash